The Franchise Agreement Hurts San Diego and its People

 In reality, we pay franchise fees to ourselves.

 In the months to come, San Diego will desperately seek resources for pandemic recovery, to stop the looming eviction crisis, and to deal with the host of other problems already hitting hard or on the horizon.
 If the City Council votes to accept the results of the franchise “auction”, a vast trove of those resources will be easy to locate: they’ll be gone, transferred to a monopoly utility that continues to charge us the highest rates in California.

-Public Power San Diego (PPSD) is a coalition of groups and individuals advocating for an independent public utility in San Diego.
 We’re confident that a public utility can duplicate what these utilities have done elsewhere, from Los Angeles, CA to Burlington, VT: provide lower rates and a better partnership for dealing with the climate crisis, as well as other community issues.